Canadian Computing Olympiad: 2019 Day 1, Problem 1

 Justin and Donald are playing their favourite game: hop chess.
 You probably haven't heard of it, but the rules are pretty simple.

 The board is a rectangular grid, with each square of the board initially having exactly one player's piece on it.
-Justin's pieces are denoted as J, with Donald's being D. Each player has at least one piece on the grid initially.
+Justin's pieces are denoted as J

 In an ideal world, both Justin and Donald are perfect logicians, and capable of discerning an optimal strategy for any board.
 Then perhaps we might be interested in who of the two would win.
 But that wouldn't be very realistic.
-Indeed, when playing, Justin and Donald can both come up with a relatively good solution; exactly how good it tends to be is determined by their error factors, J and D respectively.
+Indeed, when playing, Justin and Donald can both come up with a relatively good solution; exactly how good it tends to be is determined by their error factors, and respectively.

 Both players, when given the choice of choosing their proposal set, chooses the most optimal such set (one which produces the highest probability of winning), knowing that the other player always chooses their proposal set optimally as well.